jpmartha/EggsBenedict/README.md

 > - [Document Interaction](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction)

-If the custom URL `instagram://` can be opened direct users on the iOS device, this library's flow is as follows.
+If the custom URL `instagram://` can be opened direct users on the iOS device, the flow is as follows.

 1. Save temporary file in "tmp/" directory as `jpmarthaeggsbenedict` using the filename extension `.ig` or `.igo`.
 2. Display an options menu for copying to Instagram.